polcak/jsrestrictor/website/README.md

 To link to a page or blog post, use its slug (which is the same as its file name), e.g. `/pagename/`.

+## Options for generating the website

+The included Makefile makes it easier to take care of the website generation tasks.
+These are the essential directives for working on the website:

+* `make install`: Install all dependencies in a local virtualenv.
+Necessary for development.
+* `make build`: Generate the full website after extracting the wrapper comments and generating the Doxygen docs.
+* `make serve`: Run a local webserver at `127.0.0.1:8000` for previewing the generated site.
+* `make translate-pull`: Download the latest translation files from Weblate.
+* `make translate-extract`: Generates the source .po files that can be uploaded to Weblate to serve as a base for translations.
+Necessary when content files are changed or added.
+* `make translate`
+* `make clean`

+These are directives that are called by the main directives above; useful for debugging or carrying out specific operations:

+* `make translate`: Apply the translations from the downloaded Weblate files and generate localised content directories.
+Called on `make build`.
+* `make doxygen`: Generates a Doxygen website in  the `output/doxygen/`.
+This is used for the "view technical documentation" links in the wrapper pages.
+* `make html`: Only generates the Pelican site.
+* `make extract`: Creates the wrapper pages from the comments in the wrapper source files.
+Called when generating the site with `make html`.
+* `make deploy`: For copying over the website to the live server.
+It's of little use outside the admin team, unless you want to adjust the addresses to upload it to your own web space.